Walmart and McDonald’s have the most workers on food stamps and Medicaid, new study shows

 “That is morally obscene,” he said in a statement to The Post.
 “U.S. taxpayers should not be forced to subsidize some of the largest and most profitable corporations in America.”

-Walmart, based in Bentonville, Ark., reported $5.1 billion in net income for the third quarter of 2020 this week, as business has surged during the pandemic.
+Walmart, based in Bentonville, Arkansas, reported $5.1 billion in net income for the third quarter of 2020 this week, as business has surged during the pandemic.
 McDonald’s reported a net income of $1.76 billion over the same period.

 The numbers could not be fully explained by part-time schedules; about 70% of the 21 million people receiving Medicaid or SNAP benefits work full time, in general, the GAO said.
 Ninety percent worked in the private sector.